After Wisdom Tooth Removal

 Complications

 • If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
-You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Taglione if you have any questions.
+Please call the office if you have any questions.

 • Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.